Yash-S07/Seasonality-Analysis-and-Forecasting-of-SOFR-Fix/README.md

 ### What is SOFR?

-The **Secured Overnight Financing Rate (SOFR)** is a benchmark interest rate that represents the cost of borrowing cash overnight, secured by U.S. Treasury securities[1].
+The **Secured Overnight Financing Rate (SOFR)** is a benchmark interest rate that represents the cost of borrowing cash overnight, secured by U.S. Treasury securities.
 It is calculated as a volume-weighted median of transaction-level data from the Treasury repurchase (repo) market.

 SOFR is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities.
 It is published by the Federal Reserve Bank of New York and is intended to be a replacement for the London Interbank Offered Rate (LIBOR).